ustaxcourt/ef-cms/docs/entities/Case.md

 ### petitionPaymentMethod

-How the Petitioner payed the Case fee.
+How the petitioner payed the case fee.

 > `any`